 What Are the Symptoms of Spinal stenosis?

-Stenosis may pinch the nerves that control muscle power and sensation in the legs, resulting in low back pain as well as pain in the legs.
-Additional symptoms may include pain when walking, numbness tingling, hot or cold feelings in the legs, unsteadiness and clumsiness, and even frequent falling.
+Stenosis may pinch the nerves that control muscle power and sensation in the legs, resulting in lower back pain as well as pain in the legs.
+Additional symptoms may include pain when walking, numbness, tingling, hot or cold feelings in the legs, unsteadiness and clumsiness, and even frequent falling.

 How Is Spinal Stenosis Diagnosed?

 Spinal stenosis can be difficult to diagnose because its symptoms can be caused by other conditions.
 Usually, people who develop stenosis have no history of back problems or any recent injury.
 Often, unusual leg symptoms are a clue to the presence of spinal stenosis.